 Are you a gay person looking for a fun game night?
 See below for some of the best drinking board games & gay party games.

 Drinking board games are games that involve LOTS of drinking and interesting conversations.
-And gay party games like Queer Agenda and Cock and Tails are simply games geared towards the gay community.
+And gay party games like Queer Agenda and Cock and Tails are simply games geared toward the gay community.
 If you’re looking for a fun night out with your queer friends then why not have a game night? the games I’ve listed below are great options.
-Just make sure you’re amongst good company with thick skin because the tea will be spilled.
+Just make sure you’re in good company with thick skin because the tea will be spilled.

-Best drinking board games & gay party games
+Best gay party games

 I remember in college most of the drinking games that I played were flip cup or beer pong in bars and random spots.
 These games were cool but sometimes simple and repetitive.
 Well, Drink-A-Palooza is far from both.
 Just looking at this drinking board game you can see how entertaining it is.
 The board is very colorful and almost resembles the Monopoly game.
 Drink-A-Palooza is a combination of flip cup, beer pong, kings cup, and quarters.
 Up to 12 people can play the game at 1 time.
 The board makes the game look complicated but it’s pretty simple.
 The way the game works is that you roll the dice and that you play the mini-game you land on.
 So if you’re not totally wasted you’ll be able to follow the rules.